Balancing Your Gifts of Logic and Intuition in Determining Productivity Priorities

 Your subconscious mind has much greater Awareness and is the place where all change takes place.
 You may have gone to bed with a problem in mind, and, when you awaken, you have solved it.
 That was the subconscious at work.

 It is in that “alpha” state that you can change bad habits, overcome fears and limiting beliefs, etc. That is why hypnosis and Neuro-linguistic Programming work.
+If you want to know more, I can teach you.
+Click here for info about classes on meditation, affirmations, and visualization.

-A Work-Related Example
+Increased Efficiency: A Work-Related Example

 I once had a job in which I was responsible for several unrelated departments.
 They were: